FarisHotmail/IamNET/README.md

   <img src="https://img.shields.io/badge/CLI-Available-success">
 </p>

-### Project Notes
+# IamNET

-All code used in this project was written using the Google Studio AI tool and is intended purely as a hobby project.
+## Project Notes
-Although not very frequently, the project will continue to be developed over time.
+All the code in this project was created using the Google Studio AI tool.
+This project is designed purely as a hobby project.
+Development work will be done, albeit not regularly.

-🔷 IamNET
+## Description

-IamNET is a desktop application designed to measure internet speed using multiple domestic and international servers.
+IamNET is a privacy-focused desktop application designed to measure internet speed using multiple domestic and international servers.
-It operates entirely locally and is focused on user privacy.
+It operates entirely locally.

-🚀 Features
+## 🚀 Features
 - Multi-server speed testing
 - Domestic / international server separation
 - GUI (CustomTkinter-based)
-- **CLI mode (GUI-independent)**
+- CLI mode (GUI-independent)
 - Traffic load detection
 - CSV export
 - Multi-language support (TR / EN ready)